 Net pots are there to hold the Rock wool and the plant.
 The planting medium has to be a bit smaller than the net pots.
 We use net pots that are 2 inches in diameter.
 In a usual container garden, you would not be able to grow a big plant like a tomato in a 2-inch pot.
 That is different in hydroponics.
 As long as there is room in the system for the roots, the pot can be small.

 Rock wool needs to be soaked in water for a few minutes up to a few hours until wet throughout.
 Especially if your water is very acidic, you can soak the wool in lower PH water.
-Rock wool has a PH of its own that is a bit higher, you can use the PH down or simply a lemon to lower the PH in the water.
+Rock wool has a PH of its own that is a bit higher, you can use the PH down or simply add a dash of lemon juice to lower the PH in the water.
 You want the wool to be moist, not wet.
 So after soaking let the water drip off a bit.

 Planting from seeds

 The seeds for hydroponics are just the same as for any gardening.
 You might want to try new varieties depending on where the garden will be.

 Since many seeds are very small, a toothpick can help to plant them.
 Wet the toothpick in some water and the seed will stick to it.
 Now you can plant the seeds precisely.
 There is no need to waste seeds.

 After adding the seeds to the hole, cover them with some vermiculite.
 Do not overfill the holes, the idea is just to help keep the seed moist.
 Now spray each hole with a little water.
 You can also add a little water to the bottom of the tray to add moisture.